BusyBiee1/2025-02-20-FinalCapstoneDealerINV-FrontEnd/README.md

 npm install
 4. Set up environment variables in both frontend and backend `.env` files
 5. Start the backend server:
-npm start
+node server.mjs
 6. Start the frontend development server: cd ../frontend npm run dev

 ## Usage
-After starting both servers, navigate to `http://localhost:3000` in your browser to use the application.
+After starting both servers:
+Navigate to `http://localhost:5173/` in your browser to use the application.
+PS: The backend sever is at `http://localhost:3000`

 ## API Endpoints
 - `VEHICLE`
 - `/api/vehicles`: ALL 4 CRUD operations for vehicles
    1. Get / Read